apache/apex-core/operators/dimensioncomputation/dimension_computation_store.md

 }
 ```

-### Creating an Application Using the Dimension Computation and Dimension Store Operators
+### Creating an Application using out-of-the-box operators
-The Dimensions Computation application can be created using out-of-the-box operators from Megh and Malhar library.
-A sample application is shown below:
+Dimensions Computation can be created using out-of-the-box operators from the Megh and Malhar library.
+A sample is given below:

 ```java
 @ApplicationAnnotation(name="AdEventDemo")